kamilazdybal/kamilazdybal.github.io/_posts/2022-10-09-research-is-hard.md

 The challenge of research is due to the following, third path, that too often turns out to be reality:

 > *Have a novel hypothesis -> test it -> arrive at this huge mess that you don't even know how to make sense of, and realize that you don't know what true or wrong means anymore*

+Sometimes you're going to have to spend a considerable amount of time walking in the fog until you find the lights that will *guide you to the nearest exit*.